UBC-Solar/firmware_v3/components/mcb/mcb_main/README.md

 ## Overview

 The function of Brightside's main control board (MCB) is to take driver inputs from the steering wheel, dashboard, and pedal, and then produce the appropriate outputs.
 These outputs are typically in the form of CAN messages.
-Often, these CAN messages are read by Brightside's Tritium motor controller.
+Often, these CAN messages are read by Brightside's Mitsuba motor controller - we are using the Tritium motor controller as a backup.

 Some examples of the kind of functionality the MCB provides (not exhaustive) are provided below: